Planetary surface: Landforms

-Surface of gas giants
+Surface of giant planets

-Normally, gas giants are considered to not have a surface, although they might have a solid core of rock or various types of ice, or a liquid core of metallic hydrogen.
+Normally, giant planets are considered to not have a surface, although they might have a solid core of rock or various types of ice, or a liquid core of metallic hydrogen.
 However, the core, if it exists, does not include enough of the planet's mass to be actually considered a surface.
 Some scientists consider the point at which the atmospheric pressure is equal to 1 bar, equivalent to the atmospheric pressure at Earth's surface, to be the surface of the planet, if the planet has no clear rigid terrain.
 Therefore the location of the surface of terrestrial planets do not depend on an atmospheric pressure of 1 Bar, even if for example Venus has a thick atmosphere with pressures at Venus's surface increasing well above Earth's atmospheric pressure.

 Life

 Planetary surfaces are investigated for the presence of past or present extraterrestrial life.
-Thomas Gold expanded the field by advancing the possibility of life and a so-called deep biosphere below the surface of a celestial body, and not only on the surface.

-Surface chauvinism and surfacism

-Furthermore, Thomas Gold has criticized science which only focuses on the surface and not below in its search of life as surface chauvinism.

-Similarly the focus on surface bound and territorial space advocacy, particularly for space colonization such as of Mars, has been named surfacism, neglecting interest for atmospheres and potential atmospheric human habitation, such as above the surface of Venus.